Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: EPYM black hole in conformal gravity

+Here we adopt only the first branch with $4q \neq D-1$ because we shall construct our CEPYM theory which will possess the conformal invariance when $4q=D$ and $\Lambda=0$.
+The static spherically symmetric black hole solution of Eq.~(\ref{EPYMaction}) under Wu-Yang ansatz~\cite{WY, PB} reads

-if $D-1\neq 4q$,\footnote{When $D-1=4q$, there exists the other branch of solutions in which $f(r)$ contains a logarithmic term, see Ref.~\cite{EGBPYM} for the details.
-As we shall need a conformally invariant EPYM model, that is, $D=4q$ is required, we thus consider the solution Eq.~(\ref{lapsefunc}) for the case of $D-1\neq 4q$.} where $Q$ is the only non-zero gauge charge of $SO(D-1)$ gauge group and $M$ the BH mass.
+where $Q$ is the only non-zero gauge charge of $SO(D-1)$ gauge group and $M$ the BH mass.
 Note that the EPYM action has no conformal invariance although its second part, see Eq.~(\ref{EPYMaction}), the PYM action has such an invariance when $4q=D$.

 By combining Eq.~(\ref{confact}) and Eq.~(\ref{EPYMaction}), we generalize the EPYM theory to conformal gravity and write the CEPYM action,

 which is invariant under the conformal transformations, Eqs.~(\ref{hatmetrictrans}) and (\ref{phitrans}), when $D=4q$.
 Note that the CEPYM action reduces to the EPYM action when the conformal (Weyl) symmetry is simultaneously broken with the specific choices of $\phi=2\sqrt\frac{D-1}{D-2}$ and $\Omega^{2}(x)=1$.